 Field-hunting tip

-Look in oxidized zinc deposits country — that is the host setting where zincsilite typically forms.
+Look in oxidized zinc deposits country, the host setting where zincsilite typically forms.
 If you start seeing smithsonite, hemimorphite, willemite in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.